datarobot/datarobot-user-models/README.md

 ## Custom Model Templates <a name="custom_model_templates"></a>
 The [model templates](model_templates) folder provides templates for building and deploying custom models in DataRobot.
+Use the templates as an example structure for your own custom models.

 ### DataRobot User Model Runner
 The examples in this repository use the DataRobot User Model Runner (**drum**).
 For more information on how to use and write models with **drum**, reference the [readme](./custom_model_runner/README.md).